mauriciocarrazza/Data-Science-Projects/README.md

 ## Dic-2022 - (Own Initiative) - Customer Segmentation Analysis with a Furniture Store's Data
-Objective: segment customers based on groups based on their last purchase and number of purchases.
+Segment customers based on groups based on their last purchase and number of purchases.
+I'm not sharing the dataset for this project.

 **Link to the project**: https://github.com/mauriciocarrazza/Data-Science-Projects/tree/main/furniture_store  <br />